Barnabe Barnes: Early life

 The third son of Dr Richard Barnes, bishop of Durham, he was baptised in York at the church of St Michael le Belfry on 6 March 1571.
 In 1586 he was entered at Brasenose College, Oxford, but did not take his degree.
 His father died in 1587 leaving two-thirds of his estate to be divided among his six children, and Barnes appears to have been able to live on income from this bequest.
 In 1591 he went to France with the earl of Essex, who was then serving against the prince of Parma.
-On his return he published Parthenophil and Parthenophe, Sonnettes, Madrigals, Elegies and Odes (ent. on Stationers' Register 1593), dedicated to his "dearest friend," the poet and nobleman William Percy, who contributed a sonnet to the eulogies prefixed to a later work, Offices.
+On his return he published Parthenophil and Parthenophe, Sonnettes, Madrigals, Elegies and Odes (entered on to the Stationers' Register in 1593), dedicated to his "dearest friend," the poet and nobleman William Percy, who contributed a sonnet to the eulogies prefixed to a later work, Offices.
 Parthenophil was possibly printed for private circulation, and the copy in the duke of Devonshire's library is believed to be unique.